Efficient harmonic resolvent analysis via time-stepping: Introduction

 From a computational standpoint, computing harmonic resolvent modes presents similar challenges to resolvent analysis, including the need to invert sparse matrices in Fourier space.
 This challenge is further exacerbated in harmonic resolvent analysis due to expanded system size, where all relevant frequencies are merged into a unified operator, in contrast to resolvent analysis, where each frequency has its own independent system.
 The second shared challenge involves performing the singular value decomposition (SVD).
-Specifically, turbulent flows characterized by periodic motions require a high-resolution mesh, presenting both challenges as formidable obstacles.
+Turbulent and other complex flows characterized by periodic motions require high-resolution meshes and potentially large computational domains.
+This results in a sizable linearized operator, introducing formidable computational challenges when it comes to matrix inversion and performing SVD.
 A modified randomized SVD (RSVD) can be used to simultaneously overcome both computational challenges \citep{Moarrefetal13, Ribeiroetal20, Padovanetal20}.
 Nevertheless, the modified RSVD, referred to as ``RSVD-LU'' in this study, becomes impractical for tackling large-scale turbulent flows since it requires the lower-upper (LU) decomposition of the harmonic resolvent operator.
 Recently, RSVD-$\Delta t$, an improvement to RSVD-LU, addresses bottlenecks in resolvent analysis \citep{Farghadanetal23}.
 The approach of time-stepping, initially developed by \citet{Monokrousosetal10} and further optimized by \citet{Martinietal21}, allows for computing the action of an operator on a vector without solving a linear system in Fourier space, making it a key component of RSVD-$\Delta t$.

 The main objective of this study is to expand the applicability of the RSVD-\Dt algorithm, initially crafted for resolvent analysis, to facilitate the computation of harmonic resolvent modes.
 A streaming approach is adopted for time integration, reducing memory usage while maintaining computational efficiency.
 Moreover, an efficient transient removal strategy is introduced, cutting the temporal length of the integration and thereby minimizing the CPU cost of RSVD-$\Delta t$ for achieving a desired accuracy.
 The RSVD-\Dt algorithm for periodic flows maintains linear scalability in both CPU time and memory consumption.
 This scalability enables the efficient computation of harmonic resolvent modes for large-scale turbulent flows that were previously out of reach.